DauphineWeb/ProgrammationWeb2023/05-24 Testing and Deployment/README.md

 driver = webdriver.Chrome()
 ```

-Opens up the chrome browser.

-To load an html file, we need to provide its exact uri (no relative paths).
-Then, we can look for information.
+`webdriver.Chrome()` opens the web browser.
+From here, we can use `driver.get()` to open up a webpage and start messing around with its content.

 ```py
 driver.get(file_uri('counter.html'))